 A: The nominees for election as directors at the Annual Meeting who receive the highest number of "FOR" votes will be elected as directors up to the maximum number of directors (4) to be chosen at the Annual Meeting.
 This is called plurality voting.
 The rules of the New York Stock Exchange ("NYSE") do not permit your bank, broker or other nominee to vote your shares on proposals that are not considered routine.
-When a proposal is not a routine matter and your bank, broker or other nominee has not received your voting instructions with respect to that proposal, your bank, broker or other nominee cannot vote your shares on that proposal.
-This is called a broker non-vote.
-Your bank, broker or other nominee may not vote your shares with respect to (i) the Board Nominees Proposal, (ii) the Say on Pay Proposal, or (iii) the Frequency of Say on Pay Proposal, in the absence of your specific instructions as to how to vote with respect to each of these matters because, under the rules of the NYSE, these matters are considered to be non-routine matters.
+When a proposal is not a routine matter and your bank, broker or other nominee has not received your voting instructions with respect to that proposal, your bank, broker or other nominee has not received your voting instructions with respect to that proposal, your shares with respect to (i) the Board Nominees Proposal, (ii) the Say on Pay Proposal, or (iii) the Frequency of Say on Pay Proposal, in the absence of your specific instructions as to how to vote with respect to each of these matters because, under the rules of the NYSE, these matters are considered to be non-routine matters.
 For routine matters unless your proxy indicates otherwise, the persons named as your proxies will vote your shares according to the recommendation of the Board.
 Except for the Frequency of Say on Pay Proposal, all other Proposals require the affirmative "FOR" vote of a majority of the votes cast at the Annual Meeting.
 The vote on the Say on Pay Proposal and the vote on the Frequency of Say on Pay Proposal are not binding on the Board or the Company.
 A hand vote will be taken unless a poll is requested pursuant to the Bye-laws.